 This position doesn’t exist everywhere, but large metropolitan departments may have multiple assistant chiefs

 The chief of police is the department’s highest-ranking officer.

-The chief of police manages the police department, and is responsible for maintaining the efficient operations within the department.
+The chief of police manages the police department and is responsible for maintaining efficient operations within the department.

 In some larger metropolitan areas, a police commissioner is appointed by the city’s mayor to oversee multiple departments.
 The equivalent of this position may also be called a police superintendent.

 However, the police commissioner isn’t a uniformed officer.